tvanhuu/screenshot_detect_plugin_flutter/README.md

     <string>This app requires access to the photo library.</string>
 ```

-You can to check and request permission
+You can to check and request permission `checkPermission` work to android, ios coming soon bro.

 ```dart
     Future<void> _checkPermission() async {